-Thailand, located in the center of mainland Southeast Asia, is a country known for its delicious cuisine, religious temples, beautiful beaches, and friendly people.
-Formerly known as Siam and officially named the Kingdom of Thailand, it boasts a colorful currency known as the Thai baht.
+Thailand, part of mainland Southeast Asia, is popular for its delicious cuisine, religious temples, beautiful beaches, and friendly people.
+Formerly referred to as Siam, and officially named the Kingdom of Thailand, it boasts a colorful currency called the Thai baht.

-Whether you need to send or exchange THB or are just curious about this Southeast Asian currency, check out these fascinating facts.
+Whether you need to send or exchange Thai baht or just want to learn more about this Southeast Asian currency, have a look at these fascinating facts.

 It’s illegal to step on a baht.

-This prohibits any verbal, physical, or written act that exhibits disrespectful behavior toward the King or any member of the Royal family.
-Because all money in Thailand bears the portrait of the King or a deceased royal family member, this law extends to the handling of currency.
+This law prohibits any verbal, physical, or written act that exhibits disrespectful behavior toward the king or any member of the royal family.
+Because all money in Thailand bears the portrait of the king or a deceased royal family member, this law extends to the handling of currency.

-For instance, these behaviors might be considered illegal in Thailand:
+For instance, the following behaviors might be illegal in Thailand:

-On the flip side, many shops in Thailand display some of the smaller baht banknotes as a symbol of respect to the King.
+On the flip side, many shops in Thailand display some smaller baht banknotes as a symbol of respect to the king.

 The baht is made of a special cotton.

-The Thai baht is made of a special kind of cotton fiber designed to be extra durable.
-Each banknote denomination has a different thickness and feel, as well, so it’s easier to tell them apart.
+They make the Thai baht with a special cotton fiber designed to be extra durable.
+In fact, each banknote denomination has a different thickness and feel so it’s easier to tell them apart when handling Thai currency.

-The Bank of Thailand uses a process called intaglio printing that leaves the print slightly raised, which allows for a very tactile feel.
+The Bank of Thailand uses a process called intaglio printing that leaves the print slightly raised, which allows for a very tactile feel compared to other currencies.